-Operating one of the largest horizontal drilling programs in the Permian Basin, Concho grew production 22% to 112 thousand barrels of oil equivalent per day and proved reserves by 27% to 637 million barrels of oil equivalent.
-Concho also achieved record EBITDAX of $2 billion, which supported a robust drilling and completion program, and approximately $400 million in acquisitions that expanded Concho’s acreage position in the Permian Basin by about 70,000 net acres.
+Operating one of the largest horizontal drilling programs in the Permian Basin, Concho grows production 22% to 112 thousand barrels of oil equivalent per day and proved reserves by 27% to 637 million barrels of oil equivalent.
+Concho also achieves record EBITDAX of $2 billion, which supports a robust drilling and completion program, and approximately $400 million in acquisitions that expands Concho’s acreage position in the Permian Basin by approximately 70,000 net acres.

 Concho delivers year-over-year production growth from continuing operations of 20% and year-over-year crude oil growth of 25%.
 Concho nearly doubles its drilling locations, identifying approximately 22,000 locations at year-end.
 Concho produces 33.6 million barrels of oil equivalent with a capital budget of approximately $1.8 billion.

 Concho acquires the assets of Three Rivers Operating Company for approximately $1 billion, significantly adding to the Company’s positions in the core northern Delaware Basin, and in the Midland Basin.
 Concho partially funds the acquisition with a $520 million divestiture of non-core Permian Basin assets.
 Concho produces 29.8 million barrels of oil equivalent with a capital budget of approximately $1.5 billion.

 Concho divests its North Dakota Bakken assets for approximately $200 million and redeploys this capital in the Permian Basin, making several acquisitions totaling over $500 million in the Midland and Delaware Basins.
 These acquisitions significantly add to the Company’s inventory in the Midland Basin and in the Delaware Basin.
 Concho produces 23.6 million barrels of oil equivalent with a capital budget of approximately $1.4 billion.

 Concho acquires Marbob Energy Corporation, its affiliates and certain related assets for a total purchase price of $1.6 billion.
 As a result of these transactions, Concho increases its position in the Yeso play on the New Mexico Shelf and adds a new third core area in the Delaware Basin.
 In addition, Concho divests approximately $103 million in non-core Permian Basin assets.
 Concho produces 15.6 million barrels of oil equivalent with a capital budget of approximately $700 million.